TooTallNate/node-cgi/README.md

 CGI Scripts?
 ------------

-If you're not familiar with CGI scripts, they're simply executables files that get invoked by a web server with client requests.
+If you're not familiar with CGI scripts, they're simply executable files that get invoked by a web server with client requests.
 The script has Environment Variables set that indicate information about the HTTP request the client has sent.